Why Do I Hate My Therapist? Emotional Responses To Therapy

 - For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357

 Attending therapy with a provider you don’t like or have developed negative feelings toward can be challenging.
 In many cases, it may be possible to switch therapists and find a more appropriate fit.
-However, if you’re in a situation where you’re mandated to attend therapy or your therapist has disrespected you in some way, it may feel like you cannot move past your feelings about this individual.
+However, if you’re in a situation where you’re mandated to attend therapy or your therapist has disrespected you in some way, it may seem like you cannot move past your feelings about this individual in order to experience effective therapy.

 There are a few reasons you might feel hatred for your therapist.
 Moreover, there may be many methods to help you move forward with treatment.
 Thanks to a 22% growth in psychological careers in 2023, there are thousands of therapists entering the field and many providers to choose from.
 If you find that you don’t match with one therapist, it may be beneficial to try another.
 This article addresses the reasons you might feel negatively toward your therapist and what you can do to ensure you still get the support you need.